Open-Ended Job Interview Questions and Answers

 An employer might ask an open-ended question for a variety of reasons.
-Generally, he or she will ask an open-ended question to get a sense of your personality, and to see if you will fit into the company culture.
-He or she might also ask this kind of question to see if you have the qualities and experience needed for the job.
+Generally, they will ask an open-ended question to get a sense of your personality and to see if you will fit into the company culture.
+They might also ask this kind of question to see if you have the qualities and experience needed for the job.

 Open-ended questions can feel intimidating because there are so many different ways you can answer them.
 Keep in mind that there are no right or wrong answers.
-However, a strong answer will focus on why you are an ideal candidate for the specific job.
-The answer will be in-depth, and might include an example from a past work experience.
+However, a strong answer will focus on why you are an ideal candidate for the specific job they're trying to fill.
+The answer will be in-depth, and it might include an example from past work experience.

 Types of Open-Ended Interview Questions

 There are many different kinds of open-ended interview questions.
 One common type of open-ended question is a behavioral interview question.
 A behavioral interview question is one in which a person asks you about your past work experience.
-For example, an employer might ask, “Tell me about a time when you struggled to meet a deadline,” or “Describe your greatest accomplishment at work.”
+For example, an employer might ask you to, “Tell me about a time when you struggled to meet a deadline,” or “Describe your greatest accomplishment at work.”

 Another common type of open-ended question is a situational interview question.
 A situational interview question is one in which a person asks how you would handle a hypothetical work situation.
 For example, the employer might ask, “What would you do if you knew your boss was wrong about something related to your work?”

-Other open-ended questions do not fit into a specific category, but are very common.
+Other common open-ended questions do not fit into a specific category.
 For example, one of the most commonly asked open-ended questions is actually a statement: "Tell me about yourself."
 There are many other kinds of open-ended interview question types, including anecdotal interview questions (in which you recount a previous work experience) and competency questions (in which you explain how you have demonstrated certain skills in the past).

 Tips for Answering Open-Ended Interview Questions